guolindev/LitePal/README.md

     	to upgrade your database, the version tag would helps.
-    	Modify the models you defined in the mapping tag, and just make the version value plus one, the upgrade of database will be processed automaticly without concern.
+    	Modify the models you defined in the mapping tag, and just make the version value plus one, the upgrade of database will be processed automatically without concern.
 			For example:
     	<version value="1" />
     -->